shapeblue/hackerbook/cloudstack/hack/usage.md

     responseList.add(new UsageTypeResponse(COFFEE, "Coffee usage"));
 ```

+Ensure that usage events are emitted by your service layer code when (for
+example) a resource is created/removed etc. using
+`UsageEventUtils::publishUsageEvent`.

 Define a helper table such as `cloud_usage.usage_coffee` where you store the
 `coffee_id`, `accountId`, `created` and `removed`, and any additional metadata
 you want to export in the `listUsageRecords` response.
 Implement appropriate VO